oxsecurity/megalinter/README.md

 ### Assisted installation

-Just run `npx mega-linter-runner --install` at the root of your repository and answer questions, it will generate ready to use configuration files for Mega-Linter :)
+Just run `npx mega-linter-runner --install` at the root of your repository and answer questions, it will generate ready to use configuration files for MegaLinter :)

 ![Runner Install](https://github.com/megalinter/megalinter/blob/main/docs/assets/images/mega-linter-runner-generator.jpg?raw=true)

-### Upgrade from Mega-Linter v4
+### Upgrade from MegaLinter v4

 - Run `npx mega-linter-runner --upgrade` to automatically upgrade your configuration to v5 :)

 ### Manual installation

-The following instructions examples are using to latest Mega-Linter stable version (**V4** , always corresponding to the [latest release](https://github.com/megalinter/megalinter/releases))
+The following instructions examples are using to latest MegaLinter stable version (**V4** , always corresponding to the [latest release](https://github.com/megalinter/megalinter/releases))

 - GitHub Action: megalinter/megalinter@v4
 - Docker image: megalinter/megalinter:v4